TheUnknownThing/vscode-acmoj/README.md

   - Expand problemsets to see included problems.
   - Click on a problem in the Tree View to open its description, examples, and details in a separate tab (Webview).
   - Use the `ACMOJ: View Problem by ID...` command to quickly open any problem.
+  - **Attachment Support:** Download problem attachments directly from the problem view with proper authentication.
 - **Code Submission:** Submit code directly from your active editor using the `ACMOJ: Submit Current File` command (available in Command Palette and editor title bar).
 - **Submission Tracking:** View your recent submissions in a dedicated Tree View, including status, language, and time.
 Status icons provide quick feedback.
 - **Result Details:** Click on a submission to view detailed results, resource usage, judge messages, and your submitted code in a Webview.